MisterProtocol/RAND-editor/README.md

 The "showkeys" program is so generally useful that it has been added to the "original" branch of the editor as well as the "main" version.

+"showkeys" may be found in the e20 directory of the "main" branch, or the "e19" directory of the "original" branch.
+The Makefile can compile this program, but does not install it by default.
+If you find it useful you may wish to install it yourself.

 ### Ancillary Files ###

 At times, the editor must display messages longer than a single line to